Thanks for stopping by. You are currently logged in as a Guest

 Attempting to take every trick that comes your way will often cost you a point and may even get you euchred.

-Here we have the dealer sitting in East seat and turns up the ace of diamonds.
+Here we have the dealer sitting in the east seat and turns up the ace of diamonds.
 South seat thinks about ordering, but the idea of putting a trump in his opponents has him worried.
 He decides to pass.
-West passed as does North.
+The west seat passed as does North.
 The dealer picks up the ace.

 Now the maker(E) leads the left.
-South ducks and plays 2nd low with the 9.
+The south seat ducks and plays second-hand low with the 9.
 West has no trump and he plays the jack of clubs.
 North follows the trump lead with the queen.
 Now they have two tricks.

 Next, the maker(E) plays the jack of spades.
 He's hoping his partner(W) can get this one.
 South knows they need the next three for a euchre and wisely throws off by playing the queen of clubs.
 West tries to take the trick with the king but it gets overtaken by the ace from North.
 The opponents have their first trick.